Sterkulijus/2D_Platformer/README.md

-I chalange you to complete all 6 levels!
+I challenge you to complete all 6 levels!

-Warning : the camera is bit slow :D
+Warning : the camera is a bit slow :D